AlePre2/Unreal-FFmpeg/README.md

 You can use this async blueprint to retrive data from a file.

-You can also see more in depth info in the log that you can find at: "Project\Saved\FFmpeg\GetMediaData.txt"
+You can also see more in depth info in the log of the last execution of the node that you can find at: "Project\Saved\FFmpeg\GetMediaData.txt"